Automated Modernization of Machine Learning Engineering Notebooks for Reproducibility: Introduction

-\Reproducibility is a crucial property in MLE to ensure trusted scientific progress in academia, and to facilitate code reuse in industry.
-Nonetheless, MLE \nbs increasingly suffer from the \emph{environment erosion} problem: as hardware and software ecosystems rapidly evolve, re-executing older notebooks on a current environment often fails or yields different results, and reconstructing the exact historical environment is rarely feasible~\cite{PimentelETAL19JupyterRepro,PineauETAL21ReproducibilityNeurIPS,GundersenKjensmo18ReproAI}.
+\Reproducibility is a crucial property in MLE to support trustworthy scientific progress in academia, and to facilitate code reuse in industry.
+Nonetheless, MLE \nbs increasingly suffer from the \emph{environmental erosion} problem: as hardware and software ecosystems rapidly evolve, re-executing older notebooks in a current environment often fails or yields different results, and reconstructing the exact historical environment is rarely feasible~\cite{PimentelETAL19JupyterRepro,PineauETAL21ReproducibilityNeurIPS,GundersenKjensmo18ReproAI}.
 This motivates a practical question for both research and reuse: can we reproduce the reported \scores of previously published \nbs on the latest hardware and software stack?